alex5nader/alex5nader/README.md

 ## 👋 Hey, I'm Alex!

-### 👀 I'm currently looking for a full time software engineering position!

-I'm a recent CS graduate from the University of Texas at Dallas.

 I love creating software that helps make day-to-day life easier, with many interests:

 - Compilers